g1tsys/cyber-core/README.md

 ### A simple roadmap created by AI to guide me through learning cyber security related content

-Learning cybersecrurity effectively requires a structrure approach, combing foundational knowledge hands-on practice, and continuous learning.
+Learning cybersecrurity effectively requires a structrure approach, combing foundational knowledge hands-on practice, and continuouslearning.
 Below is a step-by-step roadmap to guide you from beginner to advanced levels.

 ## Phase 1: Build a Strong Foundation